DataPowered/DataPowered.io_site/site/content/post/2017-11-26-post-UsingRRemotely.md

 author = ["Caterina"]
 +++

-> This content was first published on [The Data Team @ The Data Lab blog](https://thedatateam.silvrback.com/using-vim-with-r).

 Why would you need to do this?
 Say, for instance, you are dealing with sensitive data that should not leave a specific system, or quite simply that you are away on a work retreat - but your laptop is far less powerful than your work desktop computer which you left behind - so you want to keep using it from a distance.
 For such reasons, I've been looking into what options are available to log in remotely to a machine and run `R` there for some analysis.
 Below are some of the alternatives I've come across: